iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 Especially when combined with ambient occlusion, this effect can produce non-realistic views suitable for plant models and architectural models.

+Fresnel effect applied to an architectural model:

 ![Fresnel effect applied to an architectural model](./assets/fresnel-building.jpg)

+Fresnel effect applied to a plant model:

 ![Fresnel effect applied to a plant model](./assets/fresnel-plant.jpg)